-Respite care is a form of temporary care that can be provided in a variety of settings, including the home, hospital, or nursing home some assisted living facilities or adult day care centers.
+Respite is a form of temporary care that can be provided in a variety of settings, including the home, hospital, or nursing home as well as some assisted living facilities or adult day care centers.
 If someone is on hospice there is also a respite benefit paid for within the hospice allowance.
+During the holidays with extra responsibilities, holiday schedules and activities, your own family time, caregiving can get overwhelming.
+In this blog post we hope to share options for giving you a well-deserved break with your caregiving responsibilities.

 If you’re like most people, you probably haven’t heard of respite care.
 But if you have an aging parent, it’s something you may want to learn more about.
 Respite care can provide much-needed relief for caregivers, and it can also be a good option for seniors who need a little extra help.
 Here’s what you need to know about respite care.
 We have also included our video where Linda and I discuss Respite.